baardl/drag-drop-connect/README.md

-# drag-drop-connect
+# dropwizard-drag-drop-connect-application
-Drag, drop and connect elements on web and Android
+A runnable drag-drop-connect devops-ready java application built on DropWizard, Spring IoC, and more